whatnote/Christine-Clyde-Dog-Services/README.md

 ### Colour Scheme

 - I opted for a black and white as the main colours.
-Green was picked as the accent colour, mainly becuase the pistures of the dogs have a lot of green in them.
-The Black was not pure black, but a very dark gray, as pure black can be too harsh.
+Green was picked as the accent colour, mainly because the pictures of the dogs have a lot of green in them.
+The Black was not pure black, but a very dark grey, as pure black can be too harsh.

 ## Typography